Helperbird/website/src/pages/help/features/how-to-use-the-highlight-menu-in-helperbird.md

 permalink: help/how-to-use-the-highlight-menu-in-helperbird/
 ---

-Helperbird's Highlight Menu gives you instant access to helpful tools whenever you select text on a webpage.
-Quickly play text aloud, translate, look up definitions, and more with just one click.
+## What is the Highlight Menu?

+The Highlight Menu is a toolbar that appears when you select text on any webpage.
+It gives you quick access to Helperbird's most useful tools without having to open the main extension panel.

+Simply highlight some text and a small menu will appear right next to your selection.

 ---

+## Who is This For?

+This feature is helpful for:

+- Anyone who wants quick access to reading tools
+- People who frequently use text-to-speech on selected text
+- Students who need to look up words while reading
+- Anyone who translates text often
+- People who highlight important information

+---

 ## Step 1: Open Helperbird

-Click the Helperbird icon in your browser toolbar to open the extension.
+Click the Helperbird icon in your browser toolbar.
+It looks like a small owl and is usually in the top-right corner of your browser.

+This will open the Helperbird menu.

 ---

-## Step 2: Enable Highlight Menu
+## Step 2: Go to the All Features Section

-In the quick actions at the top, find the **Highlight menu** button (the first button with a speech bubble icon) and click it to toggle it on.
-You'll see a checkmark appear when it's enabled.
+Scroll down to the bottom of the Helperbird menu.
+You will see a section called **All Features**.

+Click the arrow next to **All Features** to expand it and show all available features.

 ---

-## Step 3: Use Highlight Menu
+## Step 3: Find Highlight Menu

-Now when you highlight any text on a webpage, a toolbar will appear above your selection with these options:
+Look through the list of features until you see **Highlight menu**.

+---

+## Step 4: Turn on Highlight Menu

+Click the toggle switch next to **Highlight menu** to turn it **on**.
+The toggle will turn green when it is enabled.

+---

+## Step 5: Select Text on a Webpage

+Go to any webpage and use your mouse to select some text.
+Click and drag to highlight a word, sentence, or paragraph.

+A small toolbar will appear near your selected text.

+---

+## Step 6: Use the Menu Tools

+Click any button in the toolbar to use that tool on your selected text.
+The action happens immediately.

+---

+## Available Tools

+The Highlight Menu includes these tools:

-**Play**: Starts text-to-speech to read the highlighted text aloud
+- **Play** – Reads the selected text aloud using text-to-speech

-**Stop**: Stops text-to-speech playback
+- **Stop** – Stops the text-to-speech playback

-**Dictionary**: Opens a definition for the selected word or phrase
+- **Dictionary** – Opens a definition for the selected word

-**Search**: Searches the highlighted text using your default search engine
+- **Search** – Searches the highlighted text using your default search engine

-**Immersive**: Opens the selected text in Microsoft's Immersive Reader
+- **Immersive** – Opens the selected text in Microsoft Immersive Reader

-**Translate**: Translates the highlighted text to another language
+- **Translate** – Translates the highlighted text to your chosen language

-**Highlighter**: Highlights the selected text in your chosen color
+- **Highlighter** – Highlights the selected text in a color of your choice

 **Tip:** The Highlight Menu works on almost any text on the web, making it easy to quickly access Helperbird's tools without opening the main extension panel.